cloudmesh/cloudmesh-pi-burn/docs/tutorial_scrub.md

 - Expected BURNER OS: Mac
 - REASON: uses `cms burn cluster...` command which is out of date

-## DEFUNCT Burning Tutorials Point to New Tutorials:
+## DEFUNCT tutorials.
+Need to point to new tutorials:

 ### Hackaday.io